anvarmakh/FleetTrackerv2.1/DEPLOYMENT_GUIDE.md

 - ✅ Secured with HTTPS
 - ✅ Available globally
 - ✅ Continuously updated
+- ✅ Admin access properly secured

 Your application URL will be provided by Railway and can be shared with users.

+---

+**⚠️ IMPORTANT**: Never share your admin key or commit it to version control.
+Keep it secure and rotate it regularly.

+*Last Updated: January 2024*
+*Version: FleetTracker v2.1*
+*Deployment Platform: Railway*